JGarrechtMetzger/Project2/README.md

 # Description
 * Scrape post information from Craigslist.org in the San Francisco Bay Area region - Musical Instruments section.
 The goal is to predict what features (attributes of posts) predict advertised sale price (in USD).
+* The 3 notebooks used to execute code for this project can be found in the folder "Working Notebooks"

 # Target & Feature Variables